Master Polite English

 Do you speak English as a second or foreign language?

 Do you have a good level of spoken English but need to learn how to speak in formal situations?

-Do you need English for work purposes?
+Do you need English for work or study purposes?

 Do you need to speak politely in English in formal situations, such as interviews, meetings, official events?

 Do you need to speak English with native or proficient speakers?

 - When we speak to people we do not know very well, we should use polite English

 - When we speak politely, we often get better results and make a good impression

 - When we speak politely, we show respect to our conversational partner

 Take the course and learn how to speak politely in English.